Air quality monitoring

 As a rural district the air quality is generally good in South Cambridgeshire, with both short- and long-term pollution levels below the national objectives.

-South Cambridgeshire District Council has purchased three Zephyr air quality monitors for short term air quality studies to run alongside our long-term monitoring network.
-These instruments are compact and relatively lightweight air pollution monitors that measure pollutants in real-time, including the main pollutants nitrogen dioxide and particulate matter (PM10 & PM2.5).
+Zephyr air quality sensors are used for short term air quality studies.
+These instruments are compact and relatively lightweight that measure pollutants in real-time, including the main pollutants nitrogen dioxide and particulate matter.
 They are usually powered by a solar panel in a fixed location, but can also be used as mobile monitors.

-Live data from these sensors, along with a map of the locations, can be viewed on the South Cambridgeshire District Council Public Air Quality Portal.
+Live data from these sensors, along with a map of the locations, can be viewed on our Public Air Quality Portal.